xrpapak/ba-customer-booking-prediction/README.md

 ## 🎯 Project Objective

 - Predict whether a customer will complete a flight booking based on behavioral, demographic, and transactional data.
-- Use machine learning to extract actionable insights and help optimize marketing and retention strategies.
+- Utilize machine learning to extract actionable insights and enhance the optimization of marketing and retention strategies.

 ---

-## 📊 Dataset Overview
+## Dataset Overview

 The dataset contains >50,000 anonymized booking records with features such as: